 “If the FWO finds a company liable, they will then work to determine which individuals were knowingly involved in the issue through failure to identify it when they should have, or because they turned a blind eye or covered it up,” Eager warns.
-“Last financial year, individuals were prosecuted in 46 of their 50 claims.”
+“During the 2016-2017 financial year), individuals were prosecuted in 46 of their 50 claims.”

 What happens if there’s a breach?

 If the FWO is made aware of a breach through a complaint or audit, Eager says they will contact the company to request any necessary information, documents or interviews needed to conduct an investigation into the matter.

 “[Penalties] can get up to $126,000 for individuals for a serious breach to the FWA,” Eager says.

 “But it’s also the individual’s reputation that’s in jeopardy, because all HR people know other HR people, and once your name’s out there in a decision [relating to an FWA investigation or breach], it’d be pretty hard to come back from that.”